Belisarius: Iberian War

 In his early career, Belisarius participated in multiple Byzantine defeats.
-In the first battle where he held an independent command (together with Sittas, most likely a dual command) he suffered a clear defeat, but he and Sittas were noted as successful raiders, plundering Persian territory, for example, during the first invasion of Persarmenia of the war, taking place shortly before.
+In the first battle where he held an independent command (together with Sittas, most likely a dual command) he suffered a clear defeat.
+However, he and Sittas were noted as successful raiders, plundering Persian territory in the first invasion of Persarmenia of the war shortly before.
 The next battle was fought at Tanurin (south of Nisbis), where Belisarius played a leading role again.
 He fled with his troops after his colleagues were lured into a trap.
 His army was then defeated at Mindouos, but he was promoted shortly afterward, meaning he was not likely held responsible for the defeat.
 At first, he was likely a junior partner to some higher placed commander like Sittas, while at Thanurin there was no overall commander.
 Mindouos was probably the first battle in which he led the army entirely on his own.

 Following Justin's death in 527, the new emperor, Justinian I, appointed Belisarius to command a Roman army in the east, despite earlier defeats.
 In June/July 530, during the Iberian War, he led the Romans to a stunning victory over the Sassanids in the Battle of Dara.
 This victory caused the Persian king Kavad I to open peace negotiations with the Byzantines.
 At the battle Belisarius had dug trenches in order to direct the more mobile Sassanian force to a location where he could attack them from the rear, this was adopted from the Sasanians at Tanurin two years earlier.